Aikatsu!: Printed media

+A manga adaption, published by Shogakukan and illustrated by Bambi Shirayuki, was serialized in Ciao.

+Legacy

+The Aikatsu! franchise was succeeded three successive series including one spin-off series and one virtual idol project.
+The second series, Aikatsu Stars! launched in May 2016 with an anime airing between April 2016 and March 2018.
+The third series, Aikatsu Friends! launched in April 2018 with an anime airing between April 2018 and September 2019.
+A first spin-off series, Aikatsu on Parade!, which set at alternate reality features characters from alternate version of Aikatsu!, Stars! and Friends! launched in October 2019, with an anime airing between October 2019 and March 2020.
+The fourth series, Aikatsu Planet! launched in December 2020, with a tokusatsu/anime hybrid series airing from January to June 2021.
+A VTuber project titled Aikatsu Academy! launched on July 27, 2024 with initial three talents; Mieru Himeno, Mamiru Meh, and Wao Parin, while new talent, Rindou Taimu was added on November 30.

 Reception

 Rebecca Silverman from Anime News Network (ANN) commented that the anime series is "really a half-hour commercial for a card game aimed at elementary-aged girls, or at least it seems that way", but despite this she noted "there's something fun about this show and its toy-bright colors".
 Silverman said Aikatsu! is a show for someone "looking for some brainless fun with a toe-tapping yet saccharine soundtrack, you're a seven-year-old girl, or if you just really like the color pink".
 Theron Martin also from ANN described it as "essentially a complement to a like-named card game aimed at teen and preteen girls".
 ANN's Carlo Santos agreed that it's a commercial-like anime, but also criticized the animation, saying the "quality is barely enough to get by, and the character designs look oddly outdated."
 Carl Kimlinger's opinion was less negative as he said Aikatsu! "isn't terrible by any stretch, but it doesn't make even a desultory effort to differentiate itself from the dozens of other shows that use aspiring idols to sell games and figurines and god knows what else" and that "character designs also have a lovely shōjo flavor, and the whole series looks just as pink and pretty as can be."
 He finished telling it will be "a highly tolerable diversion" for those who like this kind of anime.

 The film earned ¥172,727,250 at the Japanese box office on its first weekend.
 As of February 21, 2016, it had grossed US$782,739 in South Korea.